tonayw/POSCAR-Reader/README.md

 # POSCAR-Reader
-This is a way to deal with POSCAR files, which are commonly used for describing crystal structures.
+This is a project to deal with POSCAR files, which are commonly used for describing crystal structures.